William Lillywhite: 1833 to 1842

-Lillywhite's cricket in the 1833 season was reduced to only six first-class appearances, though he took thirty-seven wickets.
+Lillywhite's cricket in the 1833 season was reduced to only six appearances, though he took thirty-seven wickets.
 He continued to occupy his time with further appearances at West Sussex v East Sussex games.
 He took thirty-eight wickets in 1834 and forty-two more in 1835.
 Lillywhite's success was now leading to further controversy of the status of roundarm bowling, and he was becoming well known throughout the country.
 The MCC Had altered the laws twice during the early years of Lillywhite's career with regards to what height the bowler could raise his arm.
 That year the MCC governing body, in light of the growing success of roundarm bowling by Lillywhite and fellow Sussex player Jem Broadbridge, modified the playing rules to officially legalise roundarm bowling.

 After taking fifty wickets in a season for the first time in 1836, Lillywhite then enjoyed unprecedented success in the 1837 season.
-He played only ten first-class matches, two fewer than in 1832, however he took ninety-nine wickets.
+He played only ten matches, two fewer than in 1832, however he took ninety-nine wickets.
 One of the first seasons of his career for which complete records survive, his bowling average is recorded at only 8.65, and his return included eleven five-wicket hauls and six ten-fors.
 Lillywhite's prowess also resulted in an increasing number of offers to play for invitational elevens.
-In the 1830s and 1840s he appeared for an England XI, Right-Handed XI, Married XI, several Gentlemen v Players teams – in which he appeared for both at difference times – a Slow Bowlers XI, North of England, South of England, Gentlemen of Sussex and Fuller Pilch's Invitational XI.
+In the 1830s and 1840s he appeared for an England, Right-Handed XI, Married XI, several Gentlemen v Players teams – in which he appeared for both at difference times – a Slow Bowlers XI, North of England, South of England, Gentlemen of Sussex and Fuller Pilch's Invitational XI.
 He took 42 more wickets in 1838, before reaping great rewards in 1839 and 1840 with 78 and 83 wickets respectively.
 In 1842 he began playing for Hampshire and also for Cambridge Town.
 His wicket tallies passed one-hundred wickets for a season for the first time in 1842, when he took 103 from fourteen matches.